New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 4. A diluted peroxide-tint wash

 Peroxide toners have an impact on condition making the hair more porous, and were usually reserved for adjustments to blonde hair, or where the colour needed to end up lighter than the base.
-But this type has now become the tinters favourite go-to.
+But this type has become the go-to favourite for many tinters.
 On long hair in particular this can cause unnecessary problems.

 If you were looking to deepen a tone on longer hair that’s faded then you should rarely use an overall tint wash toner on the ends.
 Why?
 Because if colour fade is the problem, or browns losing depth and throwing off a red cast, or reds rapidly fading, or blondes that have gone too ash and are throwing off khaki in some light, the problem causing the problem is that the hair is too porous.
 Hence colour isn’t lasting or is unstable in UV light.